How to Take Spirulina for Better Effects

 Since spirulina can have some side effects due to cleansing, such as headaches or digestive disorders, it’s important to start with low doses and increase them gradually.

-Spirulina is a blue-green algae that can be found in low-salinity, alkaline, warm waters.
+Spirulina is a blue-green alga you can find in low-salinity, alkaline, warm waters.
 Its name originates in its curious spiral-shaped structure.
 However, its scientific name is Arthrospira.

-It is one of the most complete and nutritious foods, which NASA demonstrated in 1988 by incorporating spirulina into the diet of astronauts.
+It’s one of the most complete and nutritious foods, which NASA demonstrated in 1988 by incorporating spirulina into the diet of their astronauts.